danesv/taskrambler/README.md

 I would really like to see some people possibly interested in this stuff.
 I think it contains some really interesting ideas.

-Well, sadly i have to say that this is a spare time project.
-Documentation is sparse and Tests too.

 If you like to contribute anyway, make a fork, do your changes and generate a pull request.

-I will look at these as soon as possible.
+Or simply contact me on georg@steffers.org.